Skip to main content

 Refusal to Deal

-The refusal to deal with customers or suppliers may be a way to prevent smaller companies from dealing with a rival.
-Regulators are chiefly concerned with monopolies who refuse to deal with its competitors.
-This may be confusing, as in general imposing obligations on a company to do business with its rivals almost seems to contradict antitrust principles.
+The refusal to deal with customers or suppliers may be a way to prevent smaller companies from dealing with rivals.
+Regulators are chiefly concerned with monopolies that refuse to deal with its competitors.
+This may be confusing, as in general, imposing obligations on a company to do business with its rivals almost seems to contradict antitrust principles.
 But if a company like Amazon, for example, were to refuse to sell a product to a buyer that it makes available to others, they might be in violation of antitrust laws.

 Exclusive Dealing Agreements